mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Remove mongocryptd
 ------------------
-A future version plans to remove the mongocryptd process and fold the logic into libmongocrypt.
-Therefore, this spec mandates that drivers use libmongocrypt to abstract encryption logic, deduplicate work, and to provide a simpler future path to removing mongocryptd.
+A future version plans to remove the `mongocryptd` process and fold the logic into `libmongocrypt` using the `csfle` library.
+Therefore, this spec mandates that drivers use `libmongocrypt` to abstract encryption logic, deduplicate work, and to provide a simpler future path to removing `mongocryptd`.

 Support external key vault collection discovery
 -----------------------------------------------